THe Burlington – Quality, Luxury Accommodation

 Becoming Best Western

 As with any son coming into the family business Daniel needed to establish his role within the group.
 He worked across both hotels in Canterbury and Folkestone, and oversaw the Abbots Barton opening after its refurbishment under the Best Western brand.
-The family bought another hotel in Eastbourne to add to their collection, but then the recession of 2008 hit, belts were tightened and only essential work was done.
+The family bought another hotel in Eastbourne to add to their collection.
+However, the recession of 2008 hit, belts were tightened and only essential work was done.

 By 2018, The Burlington had been updated again and achieved the 4* luxury Best Western Plus rating the family had been aiming for.

-Daniel continues “We have our Bay Tree Bar and Grill that adds a new vibe to The Burlington.
+Daniel continues “At the rear of the hotel we have our Bay Tree Bar and Grill that adds a new vibe to The Burlington.
 Back when Dad bought the hotel we thought that Eurotunnel would bring trade to the town.
 In fact it’s not the case.
 People using the tunnel just want a quick place to sleep and get back on with their journey.
-Now, with the regeneration of Folkestone we have something that appeals to our hotel residents who’ve come to visit the area, but we’ve also got a brilliant restaurant for the local market too.
+Now, with the regeneration of Folkestone we have something that appeals to our hotel residents who’ve come to visit the area, and additionally we’ve also got a brilliant restaurant for the local market too.
 It’s a trendy place for a drink or a coffee, and somewhere to go for dinner!”

 Folkestone with benefits